vicentepese/otterseq/README.md

 ### Merge
 The pipeline allows the input of multiple datasets, by mergeing them with their common SNPs.
 This step is skipped if only one dataset is provided.

+### Quality Control
+Quality Control (QC) filters out duplicated, and triplicated variants, and variants with los Minimum Allele Frequency (MAF) as provided in the `settings` file.
+Duplicated subjects based on FID and IID, ans subjects with high missingness of genotype as specified in `settings` are also removed.

+### Principal Component Analysis
+Principal Component Analysis (PCA) is a dimensionality reduction operation that provides directions(Principal Components, PCs) of maximum variability (usually due to batches and/or ethnicity).
+It will be used to verify the lack of biases to due differences in bathces, and in the subsequent case-control matching step.

+### Case-Control Matching
+To improve statistical power and significance validity, cases are *matched* to a number of controls as provided in `settings`.
+Matching process takes each case's PCs and computes the Euclidian distance with all controls, selecting the closest ones - that is, the more genetically similar controls are selected, therefore reducing variability.

+### Logistic regression
+A logistic regression is fit for each variant, controlling for PCs.

 # Usage